Khonzoda/Cornell-Conversational-Analysis-Toolkit/doc/source/wiki_afd.rst

 * outcome_id - a nine digit index string (“3XXXXXXXX”) for the outcome as provided in the original dataset
 * outcome_label - label of the discussion outcome determined by Wikipedia admin user (ex. "delete")
 * outcome_raw_label - raw label of the discussion outcome determined by Wikipedia admin user
 * outcome_decision_maker_id - Wikipedia admin user who decided on the outcome of the Article for Deletion discussion.
-Here we provide information as a nine digit string "2XXXXXXXX" ID. **Note** that not all outcome decision makers appear as speakers in this ConvoKit-formatted corpus.
+Here we provide information as a nine digit string "2XXXXXXXX" ID. **Note** that not all outcome decision-makers appear as speakers in this ConvoKit-formatted corpus.
 * outcome_timestamp - Unix timestamp for when the outcome was decided
-* outcome_rationale - text provided by Wikipedia admin user to explain/justify the outcome of the discussion
+* outcome_rationale - text provided by the Wikipedia admin user to explain/justify the outcome of the discussion

 Usage